Edgewater, Maryland: Geography

 Edgewater is a suburb located southwest of Annapolis on the south side of the tidal South River.
 It is bordered by Mayo to the east, Riva to the west, and Lothian to the south.
 To the north, across the South River, are the communities of Parole and Annapolis Neck.

 Edgewater is often considered a suburb of Annapolis due to its proximity and development in the area.
 The area is steadily increasing with retail and residential development.
 Edgewater is part of the southern portion of Anne Arundel County.
 Londontown, Southdown, South River Colony, Glebe Heights, Gingerville and Edgewater Beach are some of the neighborhoods found in Edgewater.

 Demographics

 Transportation

 Maryland Route 2 (Solomons Island Road) is the main north–south road through the community lined with businesses and residential developments, leading north across the South River Bridge to Annapolis and south to Prince Frederick and beyond.
-Maryland Route 214 (Central Avenue) intersects MD 2 and forms the southern boundary of the CDP leading east to the communities of Beverly Beach and Mayo.
+Maryland Route 214 (Central Avenue) intersects MD 2 and forms the southern boundary of the CDP leading east to the communities of Beverley Beach and Mayo.
 Maryland Route 253 (Mayo Road) curves through the center of the CDP in the Londontown neighborhood connecting Routes 2 and 214.

 Lee Airport is a general aviation airport in Edgewater.